matchID-project/matchID-project.github.io/tutorial.md

   - the city should match
   - the country should match

-Many specificities of your dataset should lead you to customize the search query : should you have poor data with no birth date, or would you have wife names, the query has to match your need.
+Many specificities of your dataset would lead you to customize the search query : should you have poor data with no birth date, or would you have wife names, the query has to match your custom need.

 All those conditions make a large recall without bringing too much candidates.